fleetdm/fleet/docs/Contributing/how-to-guides/Setup-software-install-for-local-dev.md

 # Setup software install for local dev

-If you are working on feature for adding, removing, or installing software installers in fleet you likely will want to be able to upload software installers.
-This guide walks you through the steps that you need to take to be able to upload software installers while working in you local dev environment.
+If you are working on a feature for adding, removing, or installing software installers in you'll want to upload software installers.
+This guide walks you through the steps needed to be able to upload software installers while working in you local dev environment.

 ## Steps to set up